-When I sat down for the list of Goa souvenirs, I figured out that besides of a couple of things like Cashew and Feni, there are not many obvious souvenirs from Goa.
-So, we went around, asked a few people and compiled this useful list of Goa souvenirs for you.
+When I sat down for the list of Goa souvenirs, I figured out that besides a couple of things like Cashews and Feni, there are not many obvious souvenirs.
+So, we went around, asked a few people, and compiled this useful list of Goa souvenirs for you.

-Everyone knows these things to buy from Goa, so let us get over them.
+Everyone knows these things to buy, so let us get over them.

-Cashew in its various forms like Cashew with its peel on, salted cashew, masala cashew is the most popular souvenir from Goa.
+Cashew in its various forms like Cashew with peel on, salted cashew, and masala cashew is the most popular one.
 Cashew shops can be seen almost everywhere in the state.
-Serious buyers though prefer to buy it from Panaji market.
+Serious buyers though prefer to buy it from the Panaji market.
 Here you have big shops with lots of variety and relatively cheaper.

-Pro Tip – Chocolate Cashews or Cashews covered with a layer of chocolate are a great souvenir for kids from Goa.
+Pro Tip – Chocolate Cashews or Cashews covered with a layer of chocolate is a great souvenirs for kids.

 This is not a gift that I recommend as I have not tasted it.
-However, this is the most popular of Goa Souvenirs.
+However, this is the most popular one.
 Remember there are two types of Feni that you can pick – Cashew Feni and Coconut Feni.
 Cashew Feni is more popular and easily available.

-You can see the Feni making process at Goa Chitra Museum in Benaulim.
+You can see the Feni-making process at Chitra Museum in Benaulim.
 In April, a cashew festival is celebrated during which you can participate in Feni making.

 Stand at an airport departure lounge and you can easily point out people headed to Goa.
-One they are all happy and second they are dressed up to be in Goa.
-At Miramar beach near my home, I can see people from all over the country in their Goa wear.
+One they are all happy and second they are dressed up to be heading for a holiday.
+At Miramar Beach near my home, I can see people from all over the country in their Goa wear.

-So, Goa has to be the best place to get your beachwear – be it Bikini, Sarongs, Shorts, Hats or funky Flip-flops.
+So, the state has to be the best place to get your beachwear – be it Bikini, Sarongs, Shorts, Hats, or funky Flip-flops.

-Its only in Goa that you get to see women wearing Bikini with Chooda.
+It’s only in the state that you get to see women wearing Bikini with Chooda.

-To be out in Goa means to be out in sun.
+To be out in the state means to be out in the Sun.
 You need to cover your head.
-Buy a typical Goan hat – a bug one for the women and a relatively smaller for the men.
+Buy a typical Goan hat – a big one for the women and a relatively smaller one for the men.

-For women, they come in all possible pastel shades with colorful ribbons to go with.
+For women, they come in all possible pastel shades with colorful ribbons to go with them.
 For men, it is usually shades of brown and beige with a black outline.
 And for the experimental ones, there are palm leaf hats.
-Technically, they resemble the Panama Hats but of course with a bit of Goan touch.
+Technically, they resemble the Panama Hats but of course with a bit of local touch.

-Hats are one of the most popular souvenirs from Goa.
+Hats are one of the most popular items sold.

 Handicraft Souvenirs from Goa

-The Azulejos tiles are the best souvenir from Goa.
+The Azulejos tiles are the best souvenirs.
 You would see these tiles outside Goan homes, on sidewalks, in street art, and at hotels.
 These colorful tiles in one glance tell of their own origins.
-The paintings on the tiles tell the stories of Goa – its Tavernas, its Kunbi Dance, it carefree people and its lovely landscape.
+The paintings on the tiles tell the stories of the state – its Tavernas, its Kunbi Dance, its carefree people, and its lovely landscape.

-You can but a single tile or a mug or a plate or a custom-made nameplate.
+You can buy a single tile or a mug or a plate or a custom-made nameplate.
 You can even get your favorite family photograph painted on the Azulejos tiles.

-Most souvenir shops in Goa sell Azulejos.
+Most souvenir shops sell Azulejos.
 My personal favorites are the Kunbi dance tiles.

-Pro Tip – Buy Mario Miranda artworks on Azulejos for a perfect Goa Souvenir.
+Pro Tip – Buy Mario Miranda artworks on Azulejos.

 These are simple cotton Saris with large checks on them mostly in Red color worn by the local tribal women.
 Lately, a few designers have revived these Saris and it is being projected as the local weave.
 A big credit goes to Wendell Rodricks for reviving the Kunbi Sari.

-You can buy a fine but costly version at Wedell Rodricks store in Panaji or you can buy not so fine but cheaper versions at the local stores or village fairs
+You can buy a fine but costly version at the Wendell Rodricks store in Panaji or you can buy not-so-fine but cheaper versions at the local stores or village fairs.

 Sea Shells Galore